 Back-to-school might look a little different this year if you and your child have selected at-home virtual schooling.
 But don’t worry – we’re here to help!
 Check out these home-school tips to get your little one excited and prepared for virtual learning!

-This time last year, you were probably running around preparing for back-to-school.
+We'd all hoped by now students would be returning to school in person, and we'd all be busy with school supply shopping.
 While you’ll probably still need to do some of the same preparation, things might look a little different this year if you and your child have selected at-home virtual schooling.
 We understand what an odd time it is, and some parent’s might find themselves not knowing where to start.
 But don’t worry – we’re here to help!
 Check out these home-school tips to get your little one excited and prepared for virtual learning!

 Learning at home can be a big change for students who are used to performing in a classroom space.
 Setting up a designated work station for your child can help them remain engaged, and not distracted by things at home.
 Make sure your child has a hard surface to do writing, as well as a comfortable area for things like reading!
 Pick a quiet, well lit area of the house, preferably one where the door can be closed to give your child the privacy they need to pay attention to their virtual lesson!
 But don’t forget – if you aren’t able to accompany your child the whole day, check on them frequently; even if it’s just quickly peeking in!